Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Clamping Unit

-The three types of clamping units are:
+There are three main types of clamping units:

 Toggle – Toggle units are used for high-speed production of urethane products and includes a toggle link, crosshead connected to the link, and a driving mechanism.